mspraggs/pyQCD/README.md

 pyQCD may not be as powerful or as fully-featured as the likes of Chroma or UKHADRON, but through simplicity it is more transparent and perfect for basic desktop simulations.
 By interfacing with Python and numpy, it facilitates the analysis of results.
+Most importantly, it is well documented, so it shouldn't take long to learn

 ***Please note that this software is very much still in alpha stage and is not yet mature, so backwards compatability is not yet guaranteed for newer versions.
 If something's broken, have a look at the function